jpsca/tcom/docs/en/docs/guide/index.md

 For example, if the filename es `PersonForm.html.jinja`, the name of the component is `PersonForm` and can be used like `<PersonForm>...</PersonForm>`.

-All components are auto-imported across all sources so **the name of a component must be globally unique**.

 A component can begin with a Jinja comment where it declare what attributes it takes.
 This metadata is in [TOML](https://toml.io/) format.

 ```html+jinja